Steve's Gastronomic Home Page

 No plates or silverware are provided, but customers can eat off of sheets of wax paper.

-Eischen's is definitely downscale (jeans or shorts would be in order for attire), and the place is quite loud.
+Eischen's is definitely downscale (jeans or shorts would be in order for attire), and the place is quite loud when it is full.
 Probably close to half the tables had children, so from that standpoint I would call it a "family restaurant."

 Part of the original bar